 Z Delgado of SPD is the daughter of Danny Delgado of Wild Force.

-One bit of fanon acknowledged by the creators is the idea that Operation Overdrive's Mack was created as a Sex Bot, to explain why Hartford would create a robotic "son" that's already an adult.
-According to Word Of God, concerns were raised about this during the show's production, but dismissed because Bruce Kalish didn't think anyone would be warped enough to reach that conclusion.
+One bit of fanon acknowledged by the creators is the idea that Operation Overdrive's Mack was created as a Sex Bot, to explain why Hartford would create a robotic "son" that's already an adult (or at least almost).
+According to Word of God, concerns were raised about this during the show's production, but dismissed because Bruce Kalish didn't think anyone would be warped enough to reach that conclusion.
 He was wrong.

 Somewhere between fanon, Actor Allusion and fandom inside-joke is the idea that Taylor (from Power Rangers Wild Force) and Tommy (from... well, everything) hooked up.
 This is because their actors were in a sex scene together on the MTV show Undressed.